-The key difference between a Term Sheet and a Commitment Letter is that a Commitment Letter is a commitment to lend.
-It is a legally binding agreement for the issuance of a term loan or credit facility.
-They are issued towards the end of a loan’s lifecycle, and only after the transaction has been through a full underwriting and approval cycle.
-Often, the final loan terms are close or identical to those described in the Term Sheet.
+A commitment letter is a legally binding agreement for the issuance of a term loan or credit facility.
+The key difference between a term sheet and a commitment letter is that a commitment letter is a commitment to lend.
+Commitment letters are issued towards the end of a loan’s lifecycle, and only after the transaction has been through a full underwriting and approval cycle.
+Often, the final loan terms are close or identical to those described in the term sheet.

-- Be in writing.
-While oral agreements are known to hold up under legal challenges, they should be in writing so there is no question about the terms of the loan agreement.
+- Be in writing: While oral agreements are known to hold up under legal challenges, commitment letters should be in writing so there is no question about the terms of the loan agreement.

 - Provide all of the appropriate legal language and disclaimers to protect both the borrower and lender from any potential disagreements.

-Bottom line: the key difference between a Term Sheet and a Commitment Letter is that a Term Sheet is provided near the beginning of the transaction and is not a legally binding commitment to lend; it is subject to terms and conditions.
-A Term Sheet is a legally binding commitment to lend, and both parties must follow through or they may face legal consequences.
+The key difference between a term sheet and a commitment letter is that a term sheet is provided near the beginning of the transaction and is not a legally binding commitment to lend; it is subject to terms and conditions.
+A commitment letter is a legally binding commitment to lend, and both parties must follow through or they may face legal consequences.

 Interested In Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.

 To learn more about our real estate investing opportunities, contact us at (800) 605-4966 or firstname.lastname@example.org for more information.